 ITI is a program of The Task Force for Global Health.

 Zambia began full SAFE implementation for trachoma elimination in 2010 and Zithromax® was approved for trachoma MDAs in four districts.
-A Trachoma Action Plan (TAP) workshop was conducted in July 2011 and the National Trachoma Task Force established in 2012.
 The first major MDA for trachoma elimination also took place in 2012.

 The national program convened a stakeholder meeting with implementing partners in February 2016 to finalize survey methodology for mapping districts previously surveyed using non-standard methodology.
 Prevalence mapping using the Tropical Data platform began in May 2016 in 42 districts and the results indicate that the trachoma burden in Zambia is far less severe than once expected.